Characters: Young Justice - Justice League

 - Official Couple: With Black Canary.

-- Parental Substitute: Implied.
-Word of God confirmed that Artemis always admired Green Arrow, even before she joined The Team.
-So, it's subtly hinted that after the duo became protege and student, Artemis sees Green Arrow as a father figure.
-And if you consider what kind of father Sportsmaster was.
+- Parental Substitute: Artemis always admired Green Arrow, even before she joined The Team.
+So, it's subtly hinted that after the duo became protégé and student, Artemis sees Green Arrow as a father figure.
+And if you consider what kind of father Sportsmaster was...

 Hawkwoman (Shayera Thal)